 Once vehicles enter the main gate using the gate code (provided at the time the appointment is made) or use the little CB Radio to call to the actual winery, visitor’s will drive about 1.5 miles to the winery perched on the edge of a high ridge.
 Speeds are much reduced on this private road due to the fact it is extremely narrow and windy.
 Several mirrors are strategically located to help one see oncoming traffic around blind curves.
 Sometimes if a vehicle is heading down, the staff will inform anyone arriving at the gate to either wait or proceed with extra caution (especially if it is a stretch limousine or a large SUV).

-Tours (as of our latest update to this review are only offered on the weekends) used to linger poolside in front of the estate – this is one of the premiere ‘moneyshots’ on the property.
-Unfortunately tours no longer stop here, rather they visit a nearby vineyard overlook of Lake Hennessy.
-This is a working ranch and one will often see rabbits, sheep, chickens and other farm animals on the property.
+As of our latest update to this review, tours may only be offered on the weekends – check with the winery for current availability.
+Tours used to linger poolside in front of the estate – this is one of the premiere ‘money shots’ on the property.
+Unfortunately tours no longer stop here, rather they may visit a nearby vineyard overlook of Lake Hennessy.
+This is a working ranch and one may see rabbits, sheep, chickens and other farm animals on the property.
 An organically grown garden is also located on site supplying all the produced for their cooking classes.

 During our first visit we were fortunate to be able to spend some time lounging around Pat’s pool.
 The pool literally seems to end at a cliff and where the water ends, the sky begins – when the fog rolls in here, it is truly a walk in the clouds.
 When its clear as it often is – it seems as if one is perched on the edge of the world watching nature’s scene unfold below.
 When we were sitting here dreamily sipping excellent wine a wine dog walks over and someone in the group noted, “oh the dog has brought us some wood” – the host then stated, “nope its just another dried frog”.

-Kuleto makes a noteworthy Sangiovese.
-Also worth reaching out for is their Cabernet Sauvignon and Zinfandel.
-Their “lightest” wine is the Rosato which is a blend of several types of grapes.
-Kuleto Estate also produces a Moscato and port-style wine in extremely low quantities which which often means that these particular wines sell out quickly.
+Kuleto Estate also produces a dry Moscato and port-style wine in extremely low quantities which which often means that these particular wines sell out quickly.

 When folks invariably ask us for special proposal spots in the Napa Valley (at wineries one can actually get into with or without an appointment), we often mention Kuleto Estate.
-In fact, now they even offer a “proposal package”.
+In fact, at one point they offered a “proposal package”.